 In response, Physicians for Human Rights in 2011 established the Program on Sexual Violence in Conflict Zones, a training and advocacy initiative to help doctors and nurses, police, lawyers, and judges in Kenya and the Democratic Republic of the Congo (DRC) better respond to survivors of sexual violence.
 The program forges critical alliances among these professionals, empowering them to document cases of sexual violence and to use this evidence to bring perpetrators to justice.

 To date, PHR experts and our partners in Kenya have trained thousands of medical, legal, law enforcement, and justice professionals to use forensic science to collect, document, investigate, and prosecute cases of sexual violence.
+Our Kenya office is supported by a six-member Board of Directors.

 In 2013, PHR joined eight survivors of sexual violence committed in the context of the 2007-8 post-election violence and three Kenyan civil society organizations in a landmark case against several offices within the Kenyan government.